top of page

 Search

-February 2025
+February 2026

 FEDERAL MOTOR CARRIER SAFETY ADMINISTRATION - FMCSA

 Motor carrier companies are randomly selected to submit an MIS - Management Information System Report of their drug and alcohol testing results from the prior calendar year.
 If selected, the reports are due by March 15.
-If you are in our drug testing consortium send us the form and we will file your report.
+If you are in our drug testing consortium, send us the form, and we will file your report.

 INTERNATIONAL FUEL TAX AGREEMENT - IFTA